guitargeek/XGBoost-FastForest/README.md

 ### Usage Example

-Usually, xgboost models are trained via the __scikit-learn__ interface, like in this example with a random toy dataset.
+Usually, XGBoost models are trained via the __scikit-learn__ interface, like in this example with a random toy dataset.
-At the end, we save the model both in __binary format__ to be able to still read it with xgboost, as well as in __text format__ so we can open it with FastForest.
+In the end, we save the model both in __binary format__ to be able to still read it with XGBoost, as well as in __text format__ so we can open it with FastForest.

 ```Python